Hocti/domgameui/README.md

 ### Concept

-The fundamental architecture of `dom game ui` is built around three primary class types you should extend: `SelectableComponent`, `Container`, and `RootView`, all orchestrated by the `UIMaster`.
+The fundamental architecture of `dom gameui` is built around three primary class types you should extend: `SelectableComponent`, `Container`, and `RootView`, all orchestrated by the `UIMaster`.

 - **SelectableComponent**: This includes UI elements like buttons, sliders, selectors, etc., representing the terminal nodes in the UI hierarchy.
 - **Container**: Examples include tab containers, lists, grids, etc. A container can encapsulate another container and is responsible for managing scrollbars.